malkovalab/MayoMate/README.md

 ## Requirements

-This package was developed and tested using Python 3.10.4.
+This package was developed and tested on a standard desktop computer with 16GB of RAM using Python 3.10.4.
 The following packages are required to run `MayoMate`:

 - `betterbeeswarm==0.2.0`
 - `bio-aid==0.3.1`